-Summer has taken a break for a few months but that doesn’t mean we need to stop exploring our beautiful backyard.
+Don't stop exploring our beautiful backyard over summer.
 What better way to get out in nature than by chasing waterfalls?

 Also known as Te Auaunga or Oakley Creek Esplanade Reserve, Oakley Creek is where you’ll find the only waterfall in the central area.
 There is a viewing platform, boardwalk and table for you to enjoy the 6m-high waterfall and an array of plant- and birdlife.